 Content: Introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students cultivate their understanding of statistics using technology, investigations, problem solving, and writing as they explore concepts like variation and distribution; patterns and uncertainty; and data-based predictions, decisions, and conclusions.

-Prerequisite: Algebra 2

-Special note: This course is designed for seniors and juniors who will probably be taking more courses in mathematics in college.
-It may be possible to receive college credit by passing an Advanced Placement test.
+Special Note: This course is designed for seniors and juniors who will probably be taking more courses in mathematics in college.
+It may be possible to receive college credit passing an Advanced Placement test.
 The Advanced Placement test requires a fee.
 It is not a requirement for the course to take the Advanced Placement test, but strongly encouraged.

-NEW AP PRE-CALCULUS 1 year 1 credit Purpose: To prepare students to take the college math and science courses required for most majors before they graduate from high school, including Calculus.
-Content: Polynomial & rational functions, exponential & logarithmic functions, trigonometric & polar functions, functions involving parameters, vectors, & matrices.
-Prerequisite: Algebra 2 Special note: This course is designed for juniors and seniors who will take calculus or

-Special note: This course is designed for juniors and seniors who will take calculus or students who wish to pursue both STEM and non-STEM majors.
-It may be possible to receive college credit by passing an Advanced Placement test.
-The Advanced Placement test requires a fee.
-It is not a requirement for the course to take the Advanced Placement test, but strongly encouraged.

-MUSIC

-- BAND16001 year1 creditPurpose:The band program will provide students the opportunity to develop critical thinking skills, aesthetic expression, and goal setting in individual, small group, and large group musical settings.
-Students are involved with the highest possible level of musical performance, training and appreciation through a repertoire of widely varied musical styles. - Content: All band students must participate in Marching Band as well as Symphonic Band (or Concert Band if both are offered).
+Prerequisite: Algebra 2 MUSIC BAND 1600 1 year 1 credit Purpose: The band program will provide students the opportunity to develop critical thinking skills, aesthetic expression, and goal setting in individual, small group, and large group musical settings.
+Students are involved with the highest possible level of musical performance, training and appreciation through a repertoire of widely varied musical styles.
+Content: All band students must participate in Marching Band as well as Symphonic Band (or Concert Band if both are offered).
 Students will have the option of participating in Pep Band, Honor Bands, and Solo and Ensemble.
 Prerequisite: Successful completion of the 8th grade band OR approval of the instructor.

-Special note: Due to the group nature of band, all students are required to attend every rehearsal, practice, and performance.
+Special Note: Due to the group nature of band, all students are required to attend every rehearsal, practice, and performance.
 Failure to attend any activity will have an effect on the student's grade (see grading contract found in the Band Handbook).
 Students are financially liable for any instrument, equipment, uniform, or music, which are lost or damaged.
 Students and parents are required to sign an acknowledgement form in the Band Handbook (available on the school website) demonstrating an understanding of the class expectations.
 A class fee is required to assist in the cost of uniform maintenance, band camp, and guest clinicians.
 This will be handed out in May and due prior to the first summer rehearsal.
 This fee will be paid to the Coldwater Band Boosters.
 Any student playing a school-owned instrument will need to sign an instrument rental agreement and pay a \$25 yearly fee paid to Coldwater Schools.
 SYMPHONIC CHOIR 1605 1 year 1 credit Purpose: To establish a choir that will gain advanced competency in performing fourpart choral music while learning how to communicate, cooperate, and demonstrate self-discipline in a group setting.
 This choir will be comprised of students in grades 9-12 who possess above average vocal music ability and average or above sight-reading skills.
 Individual, small group and large ensemble performance is expected.

 Content: Students will participate in solo and ensemble singing; all styles of music ranging from Classical to Contemporary; adjudicated events; concerts; a study of vocal music techniques and overall musicianship.
 Students will have opportunities to participate in District and State level events.

-SYMPHONIC CHOIR - CONTINUED

-Prerequisite: Students must successfully complete a Symphonic Choir audition.
+SYMPHONIC CHOIR - CONTINUED Prerequisite: Students must successfully complete a Symphonic Choir audition.
 Performances and adjudicated events are mandatory.
 Unexcused absences from these events will result in dropping the student's grade two (2) full letters for each occurrence.
 Class fee is required to assist with robe maintenance.
-Class fee \$13.00

-SHOW CHO IR 1610 1 st Semester 1/2 credit Purpose: Community outreach through small g roup performances.
+Class fee \$13.00 SHOW CHOIR 1610 1st Semester 1⁄2 credit Purpose: Community outreach through small group performances.
 Content: Students will sing all styles of music with an emphasis on pop music.
 Proper vocal techniques, musicality, solo singing, and choreography will also be major components of this ensemble.
 Excellent sight-reading skills are highly recommended.
-Prerequisite: Students must be currently enrolled in successfully completed at least 1 year , i